JesusG2022/Project-1-cst-438-react-native/README.md

 into practice.

 If you could do it over, what would you change?
-- I would change how I approached how I learned React Native and do more by doing, rather than consuming multiple YouTube tutorials and wasting time as a result.
+- I would change how I approached how I learned React Native and do more by doing.
+Rather than consuming multiple YouTube tutorials and wasting time as a result.
 What is the most valuable thing you learned?
 - The most valuable thing I learned was how to actually start practically applying Git and GitHub, and how to actually make branches and Pull Requests.

 ## Roy Sanchez-Ibarra

-a link to your pull requests:
+A link to your pull requests:

 Roy's Pull Requests: https://github.com/JesusG2022/Project-1-cst-438-react-native/pulls?q=is%3Apr+author%3AyYor+is%3Aclosed

-a link to your issues:
+A link to your issues:

 Delete post functionality: https://github.com/JesusG2022/Project-1-cst-438-react-native/issues/2